PART II.1Terrorism (continued)

 Marginal note:New application

-(8) A listed entity may not make another application under subsection (2), except if there has been a material change in its circumstances since the time when the entity made its last application or if the Minister has completed the review under subsection (9).
+(8) A listed entity may not make another application under subsection (2) except if, since the time when the entity made its last application,

 Definition of judge